NamJiwony778/sportify-social-network-/README.md

 # Sportify

-Sportify is a student's project, social network for organazing sport activities, chatting and email exchange, MEAN stack powered.
+Sportify is a student's project, a social network for organizing sports activities, chatting and email exchange, MEAN stack powered.

   - MongoDB
   - Express.js